 Some of them met in people’s homes, some met in various meeting places, some met outdoors, some even met in Jewish synagogues.

-In most cases, they were led directly by actual apostles, or by trainees of these same apostles.
+In some cases, they were led directly by actual apostles, or by trainees of these same apostles.

 You may recognize many of the names above because many are books in the New Testament written by Paul.
 The lion’s share of Paul’s writing was edifying and admonishing both church members and church leaders.